-While accounting and finance are closely related, they have different functions.
-Accounting is about methodical record keeping, producing accurate financial data, and preparing tax returns.
-Finance, on the other hand, is about helping a business owner make sound decisions about the future of their business.
+Accounting and finance are not the same.
+They are closely related but have different functions.
+Accounting is about methodical record keeping, compliance with accounting principles, and preparing tax returns.
+Finance, on the other hand, is about achieving your vision in business.

 If you’re new to business finance, or you feel overwhelmed or intimidated just thinking about it, relax.
-I’m going to show you how easy and empowering it can be.
+I’m going to show you how easy it can be.

-Distinctions Between Accounting and Finance
+Accounting vs Finance

 Why It Matters

-Have you ever thought
+Have you ever asked yourself:

-Finance in Your Business
+Finance In Business